 - The project may also create indirect employment in the informal sector, for instance catering for construction workers. - The families of those who secure work, will benefit as it will impact on their health and wellbeing for duration of the contract.
-This will amount to a significant number of people taking into account that the average household size is 3.6 for Victor Khnaye, 3 for the City of Tshwane, 3 for the City of Johannesburg and 2.9 for Ekurhuleni. - During the construction phase of Eskom's projects both unskilled and semiskilled labourers will receive formal and informal training and develop skills that will substantially improve their chances of finding new jobs.
-People keep the skills they acquire through formal and on-the-job training while working on Eskom projects. - Although the impact on employment will be temporary, due to high levels of poverty and unemployment, in the study area any impact on job creation in this area will have a positive impact.
+This will amount to a significant number of people, taking into account that the average household size is between 3.6, 3.2 and 3.3 in the Victor Khanye, Emalahleni and Govan Mbeki municipalities respectively. - During the construction phase of Eskom's projects both unskilled and semiskilled labourers will receive formal and informal training and develop skills that will substantially improve their chances of finding new jobs.
+People keep the skills they acquire through formal and on-the-job training while working on Eskom projects. - Although the impact on employment will be temporary, due to high levels of poverty and unemployment, 28.2% in Victor Khanye, 26.2% in Govan Mbeki and 27,3% in Emalahleni Local Municipality, any impact on job creation in this area will have a positive impact. - Although the use of local labour usually results in a more positive attitude towards a project, some community members may be dissatisfied with the process to employ local labour through a third party labour broker. - The required skills might not be available in the local area, which means that the appropriate skills might have to be 'imported', thereby causing a reduction in the job and income opportunities available to local residents.

-- Although the use of local labour usually results in a more positive attitude towards a project, some community members may be dissatisfied with the process to employ local labour through a third party labour broker. - The required skills might not be available in the local area, which means that the appropriate skills might have to be 'imported', thereby causing a reduction in the job and income opportunities available to local residents. - The local community may feel that temporary workers, who are not local enjoys favouritism and preferential treatment, because they are provided with accommodation as well as transport, while local labourers are responsible for their own transport. - The construction industry does not lend itself to employment of women.
+- The local community may feel that temporary workers, who are not local enjoys favouritism and preferential treatment, because they are provided with accommodation as well as transport, while local labourers are responsible for their own transport. - The construction industry does not lend itself to employment of women.
 In the construction phase, women will have less opportunities to become employed.